stffffn/hugo-blog/content/posts/2023-03-14-nixos-amd-raphael-screen-issues.md

 ---
-title: "NixOS + AMD Raphael iGPU: Fix for white/flashing screens and a guide for graphical installation"
+title: "NixOS + AMD Raphael iGPU: Fix for white/flashing Screens and a Guide for Graphical Installation"
 slug: "nixos-amd-raphael-igpu-screen-issues"
 date: 2023-03-14
 summary: "How to fix white or flashing screens in NixOS when using the iGPU of an AMD Ryzen 7000 series CPU (Raphael)."